justeat/AutomationTools/README.md

 ### Core

-- `JustEatTestCase.swift` is the base class inherited from XCTestCase to be used for all the UI test suites.
+- `ATTestCase.swift` is the base class inherited from XCTestCase to be used for all the UI test suites.
 It holds a reference to `XCUIApplication`.

 - `LaunchArgumentsBuilder.swift` used in `ExtensionXCUIApplication.swift` has the following 2 methods exposed: